Nebraska (film): Plot

-In Billings, Montana, an elderly man named Woody Grant is arrested for walking on the Interstate.
-Woody is picked up by his son, David, who learns that he was attempting to walk to Lincoln, Nebraska, to collect a one-million-dollar sweepstakes prize he believes he has won.
-Despite his family's insistence that it is a mail scam, Woody insists on going to Lincoln so he can collect the money and buy a new truck and air compressor.
-David plans to drive him there just so he can spend some time with him, and give his mother, Kate, a break.
+In Billings, Montana, a quiet, elderly man named Woody Grant is arrested for walking on the Interstate.
+He is picked up by his son, David, who learns that he was attempting to walk to Lincoln, Nebraska, to collect a one-million-dollar sweepstakes prize he believes he has won.
+Despite his family's insistence that it is a mail scam, Woody, who is starting to show signs of dementia, insists on going to Lincoln so he can collect the money and buy a new truck and air compressor.
+David plans to drive him there just so he can spend time with him and give his mother, Kate, a break.
 Woody's other son, Ross, does not feel that David owes him anything, because as a parent, Woody was a neglectful alcoholic.

 David takes the week off work and starts driving to Nebraska with Woody.
-While in Rapid City, South Dakota, Woody goes on a bender and hits his head while stumbling back to their motel room.
-This results in Woody having to be admitted to a hospital overnight.
+While in Rapid City, South Dakota, Woody goes on a bender and drunkenly falls, hitting his head.
+This results in him having to be admitted to a hospital overnight.
 David learns that they will be passing through Woody's hometown of Hawthorne in Madison County, Nebraska, and he convinces Woody to stop and see his brother, Ray.
 At a bar, David meets Woody's former business partner, Ed Pegram, who stole Woody's air compressor decades prior.
-Woody foolishly mentions winning the money, and the next day, the news of Woody's "win" has spread through the town like wildfire.
+Woody mentions winning the money, and the news spreads through the town.

-The next day, Kate arrives by bus in Hawthorne, and Ross arrives by car soon after.
-The Hawthorne newspaper does a story on Woody stopping through town and its owner, Peg Nagy, tells a shocked David that his guarded nature and alcoholism come from being shot down over Korea.
-That night, Ed corners David in the men's room about some money he supposedly loaned Woody years ago, threatening legal action if he is not paid.
+The next day, Kate and Ross arrive in Hawthorne.
+The local newspaper does a story on Woody stopping through town, and its owner, Peg Nagy, tells David that his guarded nature and alcoholism come from being shot down over Korea.
+That night, Ed corners David about some money he supposedly loaned Woody years ago, threatening legal action if he is not paid.
 The rest of Woody's family come to visit him as well, and many of the family members demand money that they believe Woody owes them from David and Ross.
-A fight begins, ending abruptly when Kate calls out the relatives for their own unpaid debts, and for using Woody as a free mechanic for decades.
+A fight begins, ending abruptly when Kate calls out the relatives for their own unpaid debts and for using Woody as a free mechanic for decades.